Savvythelegend/PGDocs/docs/bootstrap.md

 Note that this limitation applies only if the target cluster is not defined as a replica cluster.

-!!!
-Important
+:::important
-    Before you attempt a migration, you must test both the procedure and the applications.
+Before you attempt a migration, you must test both the procedure
+    and the applications.
 In particular, it is fundamental that you run the migration procedure as many times as needed to systematically measure the downtime of your applications in production.